What do they look like?

 Koalas are marsupials that live in eucalypt forests in New South Wales, Queensland, Victoria and South Australia.

-Koalas are fussy eaters, eating only a few types of eucalypt leaves.
-They eat up to one kilogram of leaves each day.
+They are fussy eaters.
+In Australia, there are over 600 types of eucalypt trees but Koalas will only eat a few species.
 Their diet consists mainly of a certain type of eucalyptus leaf which is poisonous to other animals.
+They can eat up to one kilogram of leaves each day.
 From a young age, Koala joeys are fed a form of fecal matter called pap that helps them to digest the leaves.

 You could think that eucalypt leaves make Koalas drunk, because they seem so dozy.
 This is a myth – Koala food provides little energy, so they rest through the day, saving their energy to look for food at night.